evkx/evkx.github.io/content/models/opel/astra/Astra_Sports_Tourer_Electric/_index.md

 ## Exterior

+The Opel Astra Sports Tourer Electric, with dimensions of 4642 mm in length, 1860 mm in width, and 1480 mm in height, falls into D-segment cars, also known as mid-size or family cars, offer more space, comfort, and features than smaller segments, making them suitable for a variety of drivers.
 You can choose between 7 different paint colors when ordering this model.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).